Last updated: 10 July 2020

 How is COVID-19 impacting productions?

-Given international social distancing measures, COVID-19 is causing major issues for productions, with many forced to postpone or shut down completely.
+Given international social distancing measures, COVID-19 is causing major issues for productions, and many have been forced to postpone or shut down completely.

 What financial support measures have been announced for productions so far?